 3. Social Media Marketing (SMM)

 The ubiquity of social media on the web means that they are a massive marketing resource.
-Having pages with the various social media platforms makes it easier for clients to “share” your content (and thus website) with their friends and families.
+Having pages with the various social media platforms makes it easier for clients to “share” your content (and this website) with their friends and families.

 The best way to do share your website on SM is to include active sharing links to each of the big SM sites on your landing page.
-The easier you make it to share your website, the more likely people will do so.
+The easier you make it share your website, the more likely people will do so.

-SMM also drives up your organic search engine traffic by including images and graphics on your SM page, and helps connect you to a larger market.
+SMM also drives up your organic search engine traffic by including images and graphics on your SM page and helps connect you to a larger market.
 Additionally, SMM efforts create more of your URLs for Google to add to their search return lists.

 Both Google and Bing have made efforts to include aspects of social sharing into how they rank their search results.
 In order for Google to really love your website, make sure it is easy to share on the major media platforms.